The Night of the Generals

-The Night of the Generals is a 1967 World War II mystery film directed by Anatole Litvak and produced by Sam Spiegel.
-It stars Peter O'Toole, Omar Sharif, Tom Courtenay, Donald Pleasence, Joanna Pettet, and Philippe Noiret.
-The screenplay by Joseph Kessel and Paul Dehn was loosely based on the beginning of the 1962 novel of the same name by German author Hans Hellmut Kirst.
+The Night of the Generals is a 1967 war mystery-thriller film directed by Anatole Litvak and starring Peter O'Toole, Omar Sharif, Tom Courtenay, Donald Pleasence, Joanna Pettet, and Philippe Noiret.
+It is based on the 1962 novel by Hans Hellmut Kirst, about the investigation of a serial killer targeting prostitutes in German-occupied Warsaw during the Second World War.
 The writing credits also state the film is "based on an incident written by James Hadley Chase", referring to a subplot from Chase's 1952 novel The Wary Transgressor.

-Gore Vidal is said to have contributed to the screenplay, but was not credited onscreen.
-The film's musical score was composed by Maurice Jarre.
+The British and French co-production premiered in London on 29 January 1967, and was distributed by Columbia Pictures.
+It received mixed reviews from critics.